AlibabaCloudDocs/ecs/intl.en-US/Tutorials/Build a software development environment/Deploy LNMP/Manually build an LNMP environment on a CentOS 7 instance.md

     2. Press the I key to enter the edit mode.

-    3. Modify or add the following configuration information inside the `server` braces:
+    3. Modify or add the following configuration inside the `server` braces:

         ```
                 # Retain the default values for all settings except the following settings: